 Research and Development (R&D)

 The UK has a thriving private sector, with businesses from all areas encouraged to invest in innovation.
-This ranges from research in the pharmaceutical and biotechnology sectors, to the growing research in the software sector.
+This ranges from research in the pharmaceutical and biotechnology sectors, to research in software.
 If you are considering a research career in industry, the UK has a lot to offer.

 How is business R&D supported in the UK?

-Innovation plays a key role in the creation of a knowledge based economy, and the long-term vision for UK science and innovation is set out in the government’s plan for growth released in December 2015.
+Innovation plays a key role in the creation of a knowledge based economy, and the long-term vision for UK science and innovation is part of the government’s plan for growth part of the Science and Innovation Network (SIN).

 What does the UK do?